DarthDebugger/DC31_Prismatic_Shard/README.md

 You are killed when you have no health left.
 (Health recharges over time) When you are killed your badge will flash red and your opponents badge should play a victory animation.

+Leveling:  Battleing helps you level.
+This gives you more health and makes your attacks stronger.
+It can also unlock new spells.

 ## FAQ